Jogeswar98/Documentation/README.md

 ![shared image (19)](https://github.com/user-attachments/assets/af983fd6-d792-4a3a-9541-e7a116726bf5)

-You can check the status of the laptop to confirm if it is running properly.
+You can check the laptop's status to confirm if it is running properly.
 All setup has now been completed.